MuscleMap/MuscleMap/README.md

      mm_gui
      ~~~

-* To run mm_segment followed by mm_extract metrics use the chaining option in the GUI (only available for gmm and kmeans).
+* To run mm_segment followed by mm_extract metrics use the chaining options in the GUI.

 ## Citing MuscleMap